abitofdots/tokenloss/README.md

    1. This is not programming code, datasets, or technical documentation.
    2. This is a science fiction novel that can be collaborated through Github.
-   3. NFT illustrations are included in each paragraph.
+   3. NFT illustrations are included.

 2. ### Why use Github?

    1. To create a story that lasts and develops forever.
-Github is best platform to create this type of story.
+Github is best framework to create this type of story.

 3. ### Story Features